crowdsecurity/crowdsec/README.md

 > It's trivial to add blockers to enforce decisions of crowdsec

-### Dashboard at handreach
+### Easy dashboard access

 <img src="docs/assets/images/cscli-metabase.gif" alt="Metabase install" title="CrowdSec" width="470" height="900"/>

-> It's easy to deploy a metabase interface to view your data
+> It's easy to deploy a metabase interface to view your data simply with cscli

 ## About this repository